 - Tenderness or discomfort

-Our dentists will check your mouth for signs of periodontal disease at each dental exam you receive.
+Our dentist will check your mouth for signs of periodontal disease at each dental exam you receive.

 Why is flossing important?